Skip Ribbon Commands

 How does a hearing aid work?

 Modern hearing aids are powerful and consist of miniature electronic components that are computer programmed to suit an individual’s needs.
 Hearing aids are made up of three main components: At least one microphone, a sound processor, and a speaker.
 Sounds enter the microphone, which is connected to the processor.
 The processor amplifies and adjusts the sound parameters and allows the wearer to hear through the speaker.
+In addition, they often contain additional wireless technology.
+These technology helps to synchronize both right and left hearing aids.
+Some of the hearing aids can also work similar to Bluetooth earbuds, thus enabling better telephone conversations and wireless Bluetooth listening experience.

 Why do some people benefit well from hearing aids but not others?